What's the Difference Between a Flashpacker & Backpacker?

 - You want to experience more by sacrificing less.

-If the Flashpacker lifestyle fits you, be sure to check out some our other resources included articles on Budget Travel, Travel Jobs and Top Destinations.
+If the Flashpacker lifestyle fits you, be sure to check out some our other resources including articles on saving money to Travel More, Work and Travel and Flashpacking Destinations.
 You can also keep up with all of our flashpacking adventures in the Flashpacker Chronicles.